ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Action Space Reshaping

-Rather than figure out the impact of every individual contact in a contact-rich environment which is virtually insolvable~\cite{ajay2018augmenting,fazeli2020fundamental}, we instead consider the impacts of collective behaviors for distributed manipulation~\cite{follmer2013inform,thompson2021towards,patil2022linear}.
-We propose to learn actions in the frequency domain in which each component may have a global impact in the spatial domain.
-Hence, rather than directly predict a flattened $25$-dimensional variance of positions, the policy network outputs a $25$-dimensional variance of frequencies.
-Subsequently, the $25$-dimensional output is unflattened to the shape of $5 \times 5$ and then post-processed by a 2D inverse Discrete Cosine Transform (iDCT)~\cite{ahmed1974discrete} operator to produce the ultimate $5 \times 5$ action in the spatial domain. \paragraph{High frequency truncation.} Besides a latent inductive bias towards collaborations, the frequency domain also provides a valuable point of view to re-inspect the redundancy of the actions.
-Intuitively, low-frequency channels lead to smooth planar surfaces with semantics that are likely to correspond to emergent motion primitives.
-Based on these observations, we propose to truncate the high-frequency channels of the actions.
-The policy network is now designed to output a $6$-dimensional prediction, which is used to fill the $6$ lowest-frequency channels of the entire predicted action in the frequency domain.
-To acquire a full $25$-dimensional action ready for the inverse frequency transform, we simply zero-pad the rest $19$ channels of higher frequencies.
+\textbf{Actions in the Frequency Domain.} As clearly figuring out the impact of every individual contact is virtually insolvable~\cite{ajay2018augmenting,fazeli2020fundamental} in a contact-rich environment, we focus on the collective impacts of many actuators instead~\cite{follmer2013inform,thompson2021towards,patil2022linear}.
+On a methodology level, we propose to learn Actions in the Frequency Domain since each frequency-domain component may have a global impact in the spatial domain.
+Hence, rather than directly predict a flattened $25$-dim delta positions, the policy network outputs a $25$-dim delta frequencies.
+Subsequently, the $25$-dim output is unflattened to the shape of $5 \times 5$ and then post-processed by a 2D inverse Discrete Cosine Transform (iDCT)~\cite{ahmed1974discrete} operator to produce the $5 \times 5$ action in the spatial domain.

+\textbf{High Frequency Truncation.} Besides a latent inductive bias towards collaborations, the frequency domain also provides a valuable point of view to re-inspect the redundancy of the actions.
+Intuitively, lower-frequency channels lead to smooth planar surfaces with semantics that are likely to correspond to emergent motion primitives.
+For instance, the DC channel implies lifting, and the base frequency implies tilting.
+In comparison, high-frequency channels mainly represent fine texture information, whose impact on manipulation is relatively limited.
+Based on these observations and inspired by image compression methods such as JPEG~\cite{wallace1991jpeg}, we propose to truncate the high-frequency channels of the actions.
+Ultimately, the policy network is designed to output a $6$-dim prediction, which is used to fill the lowest $6$ frequency channels of the entire predicted action in the frequency domain.
+To acquire a full $25$-dim action ready for the inverse frequency transform, we simply zero-pad the rest $19$ channels of higher frequencies.